dalist1/reedee/README.md

 Reedee is a blazing fast PDF reader, all you have to do is upload the PDF document, and Reedee will take care of the rest.

+## Privacy 🔒

+- Bring your PDF, Reedee will do the rest.
+- Your data is stored within your Web Browser using IndexedDB.

 ## Tech Stack 🛠️

 - 🚀 [Next.js](https://nextjs.org/)